JimInCA/mek6802d5-cassette-interface/README.md

 A full description of test_cassette_interface is given later in this document.

-Once you are satisfied with the FRMD-K64F is working correctly, it's time to connect it to the D5 for full system testing.
+Once you are satisfied with that the FRMD-K64F is working correctly, it's time to connect it to the D5 for full system testing.

 ---
 ## MEK6802D5 System Testing